 However, there are situations where it’s really not that easy.
 In cases where a family member crosses a line—for example, by using derogatory language or verbalizing dinosaur-like views/stereotypes—here’s an approach you can try:

 - Ask them why they think that way—and what makes them so certain they are justified in their views

 - Be direct in communicating your own principles and—note here—budget a limited amount of time you’ll spend reasoning with them before exiting the conversation; this way, you can dodge a) the sunk cost fallacy and b) high blood pressure, and move on to doing something more worthwhile (and enjoyable)

 - Get others in your family (and mutual friends) to help support you throughout your reasoning process—and inspire your one special family member to follow this sage saying and really consider mindset-tweaking

 If you find your family hurtful and unaccepting of what you consider an integral part of your identity, and you really want to get some distance from your family, you are entitled to it—as long as you are getting it in a safe manner, and communicating your plans to your family.

 Spending time away can help relieve you of familial tension and improve your mental health.
 Try to surround yourself with people who you know care sincerely about you, and with whom you feel comfortable talking about your family.
-If you’re looking to move out, be sure to follow COVID precautions where you live to minimize the risk of infection.)
+If you’re looking to actually move out, be sure to follow COVID precautions where you live to minimize the risk of infection.)